Elizafur/CSGO_Theme_Control/README.md

 This program attempts to remedy this program by automatically changing your Windows theme to a low contrast theme(or a custom theme) whenever the game is active, it will also change it back to Aero after the csgo exe has exited.

+The program also includes the ability to setup custom hotkeys to adjust theme at any time anywhere.

 # Will This Get You Banned
 --------------------------
 <b>No</b>, it doesn't touch the CSGO process in any way.
 If you get a VAC ban while using this program then you cheated.